mozilla/data-docs/src/cookbooks/glam.md

 **(5)** Probe or metric distribution and percentiles over time:

-- `Percentiles` shows the percentitles of the probe over time.
+- `Percentiles` shows the percentiles of the probe over time.
 To perform analysis, set a reference point by clicking on a target date, then hover along the graph to see the recorded differences.
 See attached tooltips on the page for more instruction.
 - The `compare` violin plot shows the comparison between 2 (vertical) normal distributions
 - `Summary` table provides the exact numeric values of the percentiles of the median changes between Build IDs.